sinclairzx81/typebox/readme.md

 ## Compiler

-TypeBox provides a high performance runtime type checker which can be used in high message throughput applications.
-Please note this type checker will only compile known TypeBox types.
-For full JSON schema compliance, consider leveraging Ajv.
+TypeBox provides a high performance runtime type checker that can be used for high message throughput applications.
+Please note this type checker will only compile known TypeBox types whose schematics are known in advance.
+If defining custom schematics with `Type.Unsafe<T>`; please consider Ajv.

+The following demonstrates its usage.

 ```typescript
 import { TypeCompiler } from '@sinclair/typebox/compiler'